 NHS Nightingale Hospital Exeter

-The NHS Nightingale Hospital Exeter was initially part of the national response to the COVID-19 pandemic, caring for nearly 250 patients with COVID-19 from across Devon, Somerset and Dorset.
+The NHS Nightingale Hospital Exeter opened during the COVID-19 pandemic.
+It cared for almost 250 patients from Devon, Somerset and Dorset.

 • Centre of Excellence for Eyes – delivering diagnostic outpatient services and cataract surgery

-• Devon Diagnostic Centre – hosting CT, MRI, Plain Film X-ray, Ultrasound and Fluoroscopy services
+• Devon Diagnostic Centre – scans and tests, including CT, MRI, X-ray, ultrasound and fluoroscopy.

-• The Royal Devon University Healthcare NHS Foundation Trust’s Rheumatology department (Eastern services – previously Royal Devon & Exeter Hospital)
+• The Royal Devon University Healthcare NHS Foundation Trust’s Rheumatology department – care for joint and muscle conditions.
+These services were previously at the Royal Devon & Exeter Hospital.

 • Information leaflets and videos